 The student should let the GSO know of their graduation intentions the semester prior to graduation.
 This will allow time for course requirement checks.
 It is imperative that copies of the student's thesis be given to the supervisory committee at least one week in advance of the final examination.
-The Department of BME must receive date, time, title, location, and abstract two weeks prior to the defense date.
+The Department of BME must receive date, time, title, location, and BME Graduate Guidelines 2014/2015 Page 10 abstract two weeks prior to the defense date.
 Graduation may be delayed for those who do not adhere to this rule.
 All supervisory committee members and the candidate must be present at the final examination.
-At the time of the examination, all committee members should sign the signature pages and the Final Examination Report.
+At the time of the examination, all committee members shall sign the signature pages and the Final Examination Report.

 These may be retained by the supervisory chair until acceptable completion of corrections.
 The student's advisor will pick up necessary forms at the Department of BME.
-The Chair of your Supervisory Committee should return the Final Examination Form to the Department of BME.
+It is solely each student's responsibility to ensure that all required forms are submitted in accordance with Department and Graduate School deadlines.